Himadri8991/Google-Cloud-Arcade-Facilitator-2024/Cloud Digital Leader Learning Path/05 Trust and Security with Google Cloud/05 Trust and Security with Google Cloud.md

 * Cloud Load Balancing

+## Quiz 3 Answers:- `(Shuffle)`

+## * Google Cloud’s Trust Principles and Compliance

+### 1. Which Google Cloud feature allows users to control their data's physical location?

+* Places

+* `Regions`

+* Areas

+* Districts

+### 2. Which is one of Google Cloud’s seven trust principles?

+* Google Cloud uses customer data for advertising.

+* We give "backdoor" access to government entities when requested.

+* `All customer data is encrypted by default.`

+* Google sells customer data to third parties.

+### 3. Where can you find details about certifications and compliance standards met by Google Cloud?

+* `Compliance resource center`

+* Google Cloud console

+* Cloud Storage client libraries

+* Marketplace

+### 4. Which report provides a way for Google Cloud to share data about how the policies and actions of governments and corporations affect privacy, security, and access to information?

+* Security reports

+* `Transparency reports`

+* Compliance reports

+* Billing reports

+### 5. Which term describes the concept that data is subject to the laws and regulations of the country where it resides?

+* `Data sovereignty`

+* Data redundancy

+* Data consistency

+* Data residency

 # Congratulations 🎉 for completing the Course!

 ##### *You Have Successfully Demonstrated Your Skills And Determination.*